AquaZap/cse15l-lab-reports/lab-report-2-week-1.md

 Now that you're remotely connected, let's try out some commands!

-Commands such as cd and cd ~ should still work on this new terminal.
+Commands such as cd and cd ~ which is used to change your current directory should still work on this new terminal.
 Try out the following command and go through what it prints out.

 ![](https://aquazap.github.io/cse15l-lab-reports/lab-report-2-week-1-screenshot-2.png)